Qwertazertl0/125Final/README.md

 Pytcher

 Our android app is designed around playing different pitches directly dependent on the phone's orientation.
 Tilting the phone will change the pitch according as per the user's whim.
-There are currently options for a continuous, chromatic, pentatonic, and major scale, produced with sine, sawtooth, or square waves.
+There are currently options for a continuous, chromatic, pentatonic, major, and minor scale, produced with sine, sawtooth, or square waves.

 Enjoy!